Kourtney Kardashian Bares It All, Wearing Only Calvin Klein Underwear In Latest Instagram Pic

 “I love how happy you look in this pic Kourtney. keep up the great work,” one more wrote.

 Over the past few months, the mother of three has been sizzling over the summer, posting a number of bikini-clad photos on her Instagram account.
-It seems as though the mother if three is very proud of her figure and like her sisters, she isn’t afraid to flaunt it for the world.
+It seems as though the mother of three is very proud of her figure and like her sisters, she isn’t afraid to flaunt it for the world.
 Recently, Pop Sugar shared the reality star’s workout.

 “Most days she’ll warm up with a quick run or a jump rope session before leaping into strength training.
 Some days that means using a stair master or Pilates reformer, but she also has a series of go-to exercises that involve less intense equipment such as leg kick-backs using a resistance band (a move she says she swears by for toned glutes) and weighted squat cleans using a kettlebell or sandbag.”